Sottti/OkHttp-Retrofit-Moshi-Picasso/README.md

 This is a sample app which demonstrates and shows what it's explained in a Medium article about networking in Android.

-Check out this article for further information:
+Check out the next article for further information:

 [Android Networking II: OkHttp, Retrofit, Moshi and Picasso](xxxxxxxx)